sethfischer/sethfischer.github.io/content/devops/drupal-8-fabric-deploy.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As an enhancement files can be excluded from the release tarball by including
-a ``.gitattributes`` file in the root of the repository and specifying the
+a ``.gitattributes`` file in the root of the repository.
+For each file that
-`export-ignore attribute`_ for files that should not be included in the
+should be excluded from the release the `export-ignore attribute`_ should be
-release.
+specified.
 Use this
 `.gitattributes export-ignore template for Drupal 8 projects`_.